LOehler/PythonPlaner/README.md

 ## pathfinding.py
 A file that implements A* which traverses the graph provided by Graph.py\
 A* seems to could perform better (based on Terminal output of Teacher), meaning less nodes extensions and visits\
-Possible explanation: (visited is supposed to only count the first time when node is explored (not when its reevaluated))\
+Possible explanation: (visited is supposed to only count the first time when node is explored (not when its revisited))\
 Unrelated: if a path with lower cost of an existing node is found, this node is added to frontier *again* instead of being replaced

 ## .pddl